Isothermal Equation of State of Three Dimensional Yukawa Gas: Summary and conclusion

 \section{Summary and conclusion}

 To summarize, we have obtained an isothermal equation of state for three dimensional dilute Yukawa gas.
 We have found by rigorous MD simulations that the pressure for such system not only contains the linear kinetic pressure term but also contains a non linear pressure term proportional to square of the number density.
 These MD results are consistent with theory and experiments.
 We now return to a discussion on periodic boundary condition commonly used in MD simulations vis-\`a-vis perfectly reflecting boundary conditions used in our MD simulations.
 Let $V$ be the volume occupied by the background plasma and $V_d$ be the volume occupied by the dust.
 In the model of Hamaguchi and Farouki \cite{farouki1994thermodynamics}, the plasma and the dust occupy the same volume i.e. $V=V_d$.
-An MD simulation of this model with Yukawa particles and periodic boundary conditions implies an infinite dispersion of dust which hence is essentially unconfined.
+An MD simulation of this model with Yukawa particles and periodic boundary conditions implies an infinite dispersion of dust which is essentially confined in uniform plasma background and the volume occupied by dust and uniform plasma is same.
 In this dispersion the mean electric field is zero and dust pressure is just $n_dT_d$.
-To see this we consider the Helmholtz free $F$ of Farouki Hamaguchi model\cite{hamaguchi1994thermodynamics} in the weak coupling limit, including the background plasma contribution given by;
+To see this we consider the Helmholtz free $F$ of Farouki Hamaguchi model\cite{hamaguchi1994thermodynamics} in the weak coupling limit, including the background plasma contribution given by

-{ } $n_{\alpha}=N_{\alpha}/V$ and $PBC$ stands for the term due to periodic boundary conditions (Ewald term).
-As discussed in the previous section, the second term can be approximated as $\sum_i^{N_d} \sum_j^{N_d} = n_d N_d \int \;d\tau $ in the weak coupling limit which then cancels with the third term and $F$ contains only ideal gas contribution in which case $P_d=n_dT_d$.
-This result as pointed earlier is not consistent with experimental results.
-Quadratic scaling of dust pressure with density has been experimentally observed.
-In an experiment on shock formation in a flowing 2D dusty plasma, Saitou \emph{et al} have shown\cite{saitou2012bow} that the condition of shock formation is satisfied by equation of state $P_d \propto n_d^{\gamma}$ where $\gamma \simeq2.2$.
+where $n_{\alpha}=N_{\alpha}/V$ and $PBC$ stands for the Ewald term due to periodic boundary conditions.
+As discussed in the previous section, the double summation of third term can be approximated as $\sum_i^{N_d} \sum_j^{N_d} = n_d N_d \int \;d\tau $ in the weak coupling limit which then cancels with the second term and $F_{HF}$ contains only ideal gas contribution in which case $P_d=n_dT_d$.
+This result as pointed earlier is not consistent with experimental results as the experimentally measured pressure is found to be much bigger than $P_d=n_dT_d$.
+There are other signs of quadratic scaling of pressure in experiments for example in an experiment on shock formation in a flowing 2D dusty plasma, Saitou \emph{et al.} have shown\cite{saitou2012bow} that the condition of shock formation is satisfied by equation of state $P_d \propto n_d^{\gamma}$ where $\gamma \simeq2.2$.